-It has greater clock speeds, increased energy efficiency, and more cores than ever before.
+It has more incredible clock speeds, increased energy efficiency, and more cores than ever.
 With its quick 12 cores and 24 working threads running at a maximum turbo speed of 4.6GHz, this Best CPU for 1660 super also supports color control LEDs.

 It may be the best for overclocking, with a game cache of more than 70MB and DDR 3200 compatibility.
-Overall, if combined with 1660 super, this CPU would be a great investment.
+Overall, if combined with 1660 super, this CPU would be a significant investment.

-For more comfortable gaming, most users advise combining this CPU with the x570 motherboards.
-The multi-core benchmark test evaluates the CPU’s extra cores and threads, putting it competitive in the industry.
+Most users advise combining this CPU with the x570 motherboards for more comfortable gaming.
+The multi-core benchmark test evaluates the CPU’s extra cores and threads, making it competitive in the industry.

-Additionally, this would provide a strong bond between the CPU, heat sink, inherited heat sink thermal pad, and cooler.
+This would also provide a strong bond between the CPU, heat sink, and inherited heat sink thermal pad and be more relaxed.

 The Intel i5-10400F is a six-core, twelve-thread processor.
-It features an LGA 1200 socket, 2.9 GHz base clocks, and 4 GHz peak clocks, as well as 8 MB cache memory for each core, allowing it to handle up to 10 threads at the same time.
+It features an LGA 1200 socket, 2.9 GHz base clocks, 4 GHz peak clocks, and 8 MB cache memory for each core, allowing it to handle up to 10 threads simultaneously.

 It’s built for gaming, creating, and productivity.
 A cooler is included with the package.
-Only works with motherboards based on the 400 series chipset.
+It only works with motherboards based on the 400 series chipset.

 For gamers who wish to play games in 1080p, the i5-10400F is an excellent choice.
-It can easily get 100+ FPS in most e-sports and AAA games without sacrificing performance, especially while using high graphics settings, making it a superb pick.
+It can quickly get 100+ FPS in most e-sports and AAA games without sacrificing performance, especially with high graphics settings, making it a great pick.

-This CPU is ideal for people who enjoy playing their games in complete silence since it has a TDP of only 65W and the capacity to provide barely audible sound due to its effective cooling system.
+This CPU is ideal for people who enjoy playing their games in complete silence since it has a TDP of only 65W and can provide barely audible sound due to its effective cooling system.

 These parts don’t get any better when you add in the included cooler, which should be more than enough if you don’t plan on overclocking.

-The Intel i5-10400F is an excellent choice for gamers who are on a limited budget and don’t require the fastest graphics card.
-It will work with any competent motherboard but bear in mind that when it comes to video editing and rendering, it will be slower.
+The Intel i5-10400F is an excellent choice for gamers on a limited budget who don’t require the fastest graphics card.
+It will work with any capable motherboard, but it will be slower when it comes to video editing and rendering.

-Without a doubt, the Ryzen 5 3600 is one of the most popular gaming processors for a low-cost PC.
-It also ensures a great gaming experience and multitasking capabilities, due to its 6 cores and 12 threads.
+Undoubtedly, the Ryzen 5 3600 is one of the most popular gaming processors for a low-cost PC.
+It also ensures a great gaming experience and multitasking capabilities due to its six cores and 12 threads.

 The Ryzen CPU outperforms Intel in terms of multitasking and overall performance.
 This cheap gaming CPU lacks an integrated graphics card, which makes it an excellent match for the NVIDIA GeForce GTX 1660.